 What is general anesthesia?

 General anesthesia is used for medical procedures that require you to be “put to sleep”.
-It involves the use of a medicine (either through breathing in gases through a mask or intravenously (IV)), which produces unconsciousness and an inability to feel pain.
-Often a combination of inhaled gases and intravenous medications are used in general anesthesia.
+It involves the use of a medication (either through breathing in gases through a mask or intravenously (IV)), which produces unconsciousness and an inability to feel pain.
+General anesthesia often uses a combination of inhaled gases and intravenous medications.

-Anesthesia given by inhalation can include halothane, enflurane, isoflurane and nitrous oxide.
+Anesthesia given by inhalation might include halothane, enflurane, isoflurane or nitrous oxide.
 Some commonly used IV medicines include fentanyl, propofol and ketamine.
-General anesthesia is given by expert health care providers and the patient is carefully monitored throughout the procedure.
-It is estimated that 2% of women require surgery during pregnancy.
-There are different types of anesthesia that can be used for surgery or during labor and delivery.
-These choices should be discussed with your health care provider.
+General anesthesia is given by expert healthcare providers and the patient is carefully monitored throughout the procedure.
+It is estimated that about 1 in 50 (2%) of people require surgery during pregnancy.
+There are different types of anesthesia used for surgery or during labor and delivery.

-There have been at least 5 studies that have looked at the risk for birth defects in women who had surgery and anesthesia in the first and early second trimester of pregnancy.
-None of the studies showed an increased risk for birth defects.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Studies that have looked at the risk for birth defects in people who had surgery and anesthesia in the first and early second trimester of pregnancy did not show an increased chance for birth defects.

 I work in an office that uses general anesthesia.
 Would that affect the baby?

 There are no studies looking at possible risks to a pregnancy when the father has anesthesia.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy (http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/).
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at: https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.